thedocs-io/thedocs-start/docs/markup.md

 + Create a list by starting a line with `+`, `-`, or `*`
 + Sub-lists are made by indenting 2 spaces:
-  - Marker character change forces new list start:
+  - Marker character change forces the start of a new list:
     * Ac tristique libero volutpat at
     + Facilisis in pretium nisl aliquet
     - Nulla volutpat aliquam velit